awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.Endpoints.md

  You can edit the properties of a custom endpoint to change which DB instances are associated with the endpoint\.
 You can also change an endpoint between a static list and an exclusion list\.
 If you need more details about these endpoint properties, see [Membership rules for custom endpoints](#Aurora.Endpoints.Custom.Membership)\.

- You can't connect to or use a custom endpoint while the changes from an edit action are in progress\.
-It might take some minutes before the endpoint status returns to **Available** and you can connect again\.
+ You can continue connecting to and using a custom endpoint while the changes from an edit action are in progress\.

 ### Console<a name="aurora-edit-endpoint.console"></a>